-Applicants requesting hazardous substance and petroleum funding in the same proposal must provide either two separate budget tables, or two separate line items within one budget table, which distinguish hazardous substance funds from petroleum funds.
+Alternately, applicants may choose to provide two separate budget tables, or two separate line items within one budget table, which distinguish hazardous substance funds from petroleum funds.
 Task descriptions and budget estimates must distinguish hazardous substance funds from petroleum funds.

-Note: Even if applying via Grants.gov, please use the table format below.
+Note: Even if applying via Grants.gov, EPA encourages the use of the table format below.